ChrisLowe-Takor/react-leaflet-distortable-imageoverlay/README.md

 ## Usage

 The `ReactLeafletImageOverlay` component takes the corners of the ImageOverlay and updates the parent on changes with the `onWellKnownTextUpdated` and `onCornersUpdated` handlers.
-The `editMode` can be one of:  'rotate', 'translate', 'distort' and 'stretch'.
+The `editMode` can be one of:  'rotate', 'translate', 'distort' and 'scale'.
 The component itself has no toolbar or ability to switch between the edit modes so you should set them as state with a button or something (see example).

 ```jsx
 import React, { Component } from 'react'